Electric bicycle laws: New York

 New York State (NYS) included "motor-assisted bicycles" in its list of vehicles which cannot be registered.
 A Federal agency, the Consumer Product Safety Commission (CPSC), has exclusive jurisdiction over electric bicycles as to consumer product regulations.

 Despite the illegal status in the state of New York until 2020, enforcement varies at the local level.
 New York City enforces the bike ban with fines and vehicle confiscation for throttle activated electric bikes.
 However, Mayor Bill de Blasio has changed the city's policy to legalize pedal-assist electric bikes that have a maximum speed limited to 20 mph.
-Contrarily, Tompkins County supports electric bike usage, even providing grant money to fund electric bike share/rental projects.
+Contrarily, Tompkins County supports electric bike use, even providing grant money to fund electric bike share/rental projects.

 Several bills were sponsored to legalize electric bicycles for use on NYS roads, and several passed overwhelmingly at the committee level, but none of these initiatives was able to be heard and then passed in the New York State Senate, until 2015.
 Bill S3997, "An act to amend the vehicle and traffic law, in relation to the definition of electric assisted bicycle.
 Clarifying the vehicle and traffic law to define electric assisted bicycles; establish that electric assisted bicycles, as defined, are bicycles, not motor vehicles; and establish safety and operational criteria for their use." passed in the Senate in 2015.
 The related Assembly bill A233 was not brought to a vote in the assembly even though it had passed with little issue in prior years.
 A legalization bill passed in 2019 was vetoed by the Governor.